prominenceai/deepstream-services-library/docs/api-source.md

-# Streaming Sources
+# Sources
-DSL supports four types of Streaming Sources
+A Streaming Source(s) is the head component for any DSL GStreamer Pipeline.
+At minimum, a Pipeline must have one source in use for a Pipeline to be able to play.
+DSL supports four types of Streaming Sources:
 1. Camera Serial Interface ( CSI )
 2. Video For Linux ( V4L2 )
 2. Uniform Resource Identifier ( URI )